shini4i/argo-compare/README.md

 ## General information

+> **WARNING**
+Starting from version `0.3.0` support for custom diff tool was dropped.
+Now application produces diff in unified format and can be piped to a tool like `diff-so-fancy`

 This tool will show what would be changed in the manifests rendered by helm after changes to the specific Application are merged into the target branch.